SeekingDream/DyCodeEval/README.md

 * `scenario_num` and `context_num`: Control the number of new data samples generated.

+## Dynamic Metric (DyPass@K)

+To compute the dynamic metric `DyPass@K`, first run `python gen_problem.py` to generate multiple versions of the benchmark problems.
+Next, run `python gen_code.py` to generate code for each problem.
+Finally, execute `python eval_pass_K.py` to compute the `DyPass@K` metric.

+We will provide more streamlined, user-friendly scripts for this process in the near future.

 ## File Structure

 * **src/**: Core implementation of the framework